vmtk/scala-lang/what-is-vmtk.md

 ###Geometric analysis

 Geometric analysis and surface data processing of 3D models of blood vessels (and tubular objects in general)((The key algorithms have been published on medical imaging journals.
-You can find a complete reference to publications at [David Steinman](http://www.mie.utoronto.ca/labs/bsl/)'s and [Luca Antiga](http://lantiga.github.com)'s homepages)):
+You can find a complete reference to publications at <a href="http://www.mie.utoronto.ca/labs/bsl/" target="_blank">David Steinman</a>'s and <a href="http://lantiga.github.io/about/" target="_blank">Luca Antiga</a>'s homepages):

 - Compute centerlines and maximal inscribed sphere radius of branching tubular structures given their polygonal surface representation
 - Split surface models into their constitutive branches based on centerline geometry